Shivaji-137/Project_database_with_bashScript/Worldcup_database_project/README.md

 # World Cup Database Project
-I have written a required code by myself for earning a certification.

 This project is part of the required coursework for earning a certification.
 It involves creating a **Bash script** that: